 Changes in tax rates and factors affecting the future tax charges

-The March 2021 Budget announced a proposed increase in corporation tax rates with a corporation tax rate of 25% applying with effect from 1 April 2023.
+The March 2021 Budget announced that an increase in the UK corporation tax rate rate from 19% to 25% would apply from 1 April 2023.
 This will increase the Company's future current tax charge accordingly.

 10. INVESTMENTS